Skip to main content

 export_workflow_responses

-Exports all the requests of a specified workflow.
+Exports all the petitions of a specified workflow.

 Sample API URL: